icgrp/ese532_handouts/_sources/hw4/homework_submission.md

         available to be used on each cycle.
 Think about how vectorization could exploit the set of computations a NEON unit can do in parallel.
         ```
-    6. What speedup do you expect your application can achieve if the compiler is able to
+    6. Calculate the ideal vectorization speedup for each stage and fill in {numref}`vectorization-table`.
+Additionally, what speedup do you expect your application can achieve if the compiler is able to
-        achieve the resource bound identified in 3e?
+        achieve the ideal vectorization speedup?
 (5 lines)
         ```{hint}
-        Remember Amdahl's Law; think about critical path lower bounds and resource capacity lower bounds.
+        You should consider both critical path lower bounds and resource capacity lower bounds.
+Remember Amdahl's Law for speedup.
         ```
         (Fill in the ideal vectorization speedup column in {numref}`vectorization-table`; separately show Amdahl's Law calculation for overall speedup.)
     7. We will now enable the vectorization in g++.
 You can enable it by removing